galasa-dev/cli/docs/generated/errors-list.md

 - GAL1119E: The server thinks you are unauthorized to perform this operation.
 - GAL1120E: Program logic error.
 Collect a log using the '--log' option and send to the Galasa development team.
 - GAL1121E: Unable to retrieve rest api version.
 Reason is: {}.
 Try downloading the latest version of galasa or rebuilding a clean version.
+- GAL1122E: Authentication property {} is not available, which is needed to connect to the Galasa Ecosystem.
+It either needs to be in a file '{}' or set as an environment variable.
 - GAL2000W: Warning: Maven configuration file settings.xml should contain a reference to a Galasa repository so that the galasa OBR can be resolved.
 The official release repository is '{}', and 'pre-release' repository is '{}'
 - GAL2501I: Downloaded {} artifacts to folder '{}'